North American Deserts Map

 North American Deserts of the USA

-North American Deserts extend from British Columbia in the North to Baja California in the South.
-They are characterized by aridity with annual precipitation between 130 to 380 mm.
+North American Deserts extend from British Columbia, Canada, in the north to Baja California, Mexico, in the south.
+They are characterized by aridity, with annual precipitation between 130 to 380 mm.
 Shrub, succulents, and cactus are the predominant vegetation.

-The aridity is the result of the Sierra Nevada, Cascade Mountains, and Sierra Madre ranges as they intercept the wet winter air masses brought by the westerly winds.
-The Rocky Mountains also block some moist from the Gulf Coast that cross the Great Plains.
+The aridity results from the Sierra Nevada, Cascade Mountains, and the Sierra Madre range as they intercept the wet winter air masses brought by the westerly winds.
+The Rocky Mountains also block some moisture from the Gulf Coast that crosses the Great Plains.
 CEC.org.

 |Ecoregion Level II||Ecoregion Level III||Location|